srp250/SI206_FinalProj/README.md

 username = ""

-The above will require user to create an account and also to create a script-based application
+The above will require users to create a Reddit account and also to create a script-based application here: https://www.reddit.com/prefs/apps/

 # Data Source 1: Making a Request to Reddit API to Access Subreddit Data
 - Make a request with limit 10 to get 10 records per the 45 popular subreddits that I specify in popular_subreddits